 Hello Halsted began back in Summer 2012 shortly after my first experiments with jewelry-making.
-I started off creating items with polymer clay, wood, and resin, then slowly taught myself the process of soldering/brazing metals.
+I started off creating items with wood and resin, then slowly taught myself how to solder and work with metals.
 Though my work has transformed very much over the years, resin has remained my favorite medium to create with.

-I typically will work on one large batch of jewelry over several weeks, and then release everything during what I call a "Shop Update".
-I try to have one shop update per month, though it depends on how many pieces are in the batch, or how long they take to make.
+I typically work on one large batch of jewelry over several weeks, and then release everything during what I call a "Shop Update".
+I try to have one shop update per month, though it depends on how many pieces are in the batch, or how long it takes to source materials.
 Each of my pieces goes through a lengthy process that I do in 4 stages for every batch of jewelry that I make.

 The next step is creating all of my metalwork.
-I solder from scratch each and every bezel, pendant, charm, ring base, etc that I'll be filling with resin.
-Some pieces are even sawn out of sheet metal and hammered together.
-This is the lengthiest part of my process, as every piece needs to be cleaned, sanded down, polished, and prepared for the resin application.
+I solder each and every piece together in my home studio, pictured below.
+This includes a lot of hammering, sawing, working with a torch, and is easily the lengthiest, yet most rewarding part.
+Every piece needs to be cleaned, sanded down, polished, and prepared for the resin application.
 I work mainly with sterling silver and gold-fill, but will include rose gold-fill or raw brass every once in a while.

 The third step is applying resin.
-Resin is a two part polymer that hardens to a solid once it is mixed together.
-Every piece has anywhere from 3-7 layers of resin on it.
+Resin is a two part polymer that hardens to a solid once it's properly mixed together.
+Every piece has anywhere from 3-7 layers of resin on it, and every layer of resin needs a full 12-24 hours to fully cure.
 I take very careful steps to ensure that I remove all, or as much as I can, of the air bubbles inside of the resin.
 It's also important to make sure that no particles or small hairs floating around in the air end up sticking to the resin.
 This gives the piece a crystal clear look, and the resin has a hardened glasslike finish on the surface.
-Every layer of resin needs a full 12-24 hours to fully cure.

 The last step is assembling the finished piece.
-This includes cutting chain, putting together necklaces, sizing rings, attaching earring hooks, and whatever else needs to be finished up.
+This includes cutting chain, applying a final polish, assembling necklaces, sizing rings, attaching earring hooks, and whatever else needs to be finished up.
 I then photograph everything and set up my shop updates.
-Afterwards, I can begin decorating jewelry boxes and packing up orders to ship all around the world.